-Many will claim that Perth has virtually no heritage buildings left in its city centre, suggesting most of the older buildings were demolished in the 1960s and 70s to make way for the ‘concrete giants’ which now dominate the city skyline.
-Whilst it is true many of our older buildings have gone, there are still plenty left, most of which go totally unnoticed.
-One of the key objectives of Heritage Perth Inc. is to engage the public and raising awareness of Perth’s historic sites, showing how important heritage is as a community asset.
+Many will claim that Perth has virtually no heritage buildings left in the city, suggesting most of the older buildings were demolished in the 1960’s and 70’s to make way for the ‘concrete giants’ which now dominate the city skyline.
+Whilst it is true many of our older buildings have gone, there are still plenty left.
+One of the key objectives of Heritage Perth is to engage the public and raising awareness of Perth’s historic sites, showing how important heritage is as a community asset.

 To read more about our current projects, click here

-Although a relatively ‘new kid on the block’, Heritage Perth has already made a huge impact on the way people perceive the value of Perth’s superb treasury of heritage places.
-Through its innovative projects and high media profile Heritage Perth has significantly increased public awareness of the importance of heritage.
-This rise in awareness is demonstrated by the significant increase in enquiries the City of Perth receives for its various heritage incentives and the number of people attending heritage guided walks, talks, etc.
+Heritage Perth has made a huge impact on the way people perceive the value of Perth’s superb treasury of heritage places.
+Through its innovative projects and media profile, Heritage Perth has significantly increased public awareness of the importance of heritage.
+This rise in awareness is demonstrated by the significant increase in enquiries the City of Perth receives for its various heritage incentives, and the number of people attending heritage guided walks, talks, etc.

 Photos: Top – McNess Royal Arcade, Barrack